Inventory performance: How 3D Printing will help you manage your long tail stock?

-This is a question a lot of industrial manufacturers are wondering, and that is for a good reason:
+This is a question asked by a lot of industrial manufacturers are and they ask that for a good reason.

-Do you keep inventory levels for every part in case you would need it, or do you produce small batches according to demand?
-In other terms, do you prefer losing money in oversized warehousing, or buying smaller size batches at higher price per part?
+Do you keep inventory levels for every part in case you would need it, or do you produce small batches based on the demand?
+In other terms, do you prefer losing money due to over-sized warehousing, or buying small batches of parts at higher unit price?

-When Pareto rule suggest not to focus on long tails
+When Pareto rule suggests not to focus on long tails

-What we call long tails are not easy to manage.
+Long tails are not easy to manage.
 By definition, there are too many of them.
-The long tail is composed by an average of 81% of all items and representing around 20% of total sales volume depending on the industry.
-And with the faster and faster current innovation process, long tails are getting longer each year.
+Long tails account for an average of 81% of all items and representing around 20% of total sales volume, depending on the industry.
+As the innovation process becomes faster and faster, long tails are getting longer and longer each year.

-Producing those long tail with 3D printing is the way to solve this problem efficiently and with a competitive cost.
+Producing those long tails with 3D printing is the way to efficiently solve this problem efficiently with a competitive cost.
 Although the production cost per unit may be higher, other elements must be considered.
-Free digital storage, no transportation, added to a more valuable customer service makes the Total Cost of Ownership (TCO) with additive manufacturing often lower than the one resulting from traditional manufacturing supply chains.
+For instance, free digital storage and shortened transportation contribute to a more valuable customer service and make the Total Cost of Ownership (TCO) with additive manufacturing often lower than the one of traditional manufacturing supply chains.

-And it is even less time consuming.
-Once a part is digitalized for AM, the supply is extremely simple and fast while sourcing from traditional suppliers might takes long lead times, difficult process/materials and quality alignments.
+Aside from the possibility to reduce cost, producing long tails with 3D printing also helps manufacturers shorten manufacturing lead time.
+Once a part is digitalized for AM, the supply chain is extremely simple and fast while sourcing from traditional suppliers might take longer time and involve a more complicated process of materials and quality alignments.